openQA-Bites/Blog/content/posts/2023/2023-02-23-Safely_clone_a_job_on_a_production_instance.md

 Don't do that.
 Use `_GROUP=0`.
 And modify also `BUILD` so that it will not appear in the most recent ones.
 Practically this is an additional safeguard.

+You should also set a custom `TEST=` variable to avoid that the cloned job is being considered as part of the same scenario.
+This would make it show up in the job's Next/Previous tab.

 And don't forget that you can (and should!) use `BUILD` for your own enjoyment.
 The possibilities are endless 😉

 ***

 **Edit 2024-02-13** Updated post to use `_GROUP=0` everywhere.

+**Edit 2024-10-24** Updated post to include `TEST=` everywhere.